 Lowering and Rappelling

 To lower a climber using the ClickUp +, or to rappel a single strand of rope, requires a unique technique.
 While holding the climber on the end of the rope, the device will be locked up.
-To release it and lower, hold the brake end of the rope with one hand, and with the other grab the device, which will be oriented horizontally, and push the bottom of it down, releasing tension and enabling rope to slide through.
-It takes a bit of practice to find the sweet spot, and requires a bit more effort to push the device into the right position than the easier to use handles on the Mammut Smart 2.0 or Mammut Smart Alpine.
-We also experienced a bit of a weird high frequency rubbing or vibration when lowering, which didn't seem unsafe, but is not super smooth as we would expect.
+To release it and lower, one is meant to hold the brake end of the rope with one hand, and with the other grab the device, which will be oriented horizontally, and push the bottom of it down, releasing tension and enabling rope to slide through.
+It takes a bit of practice to find the sweet spot and requires a bit more effort to push the device into the right position than the easier to use handles on the Mammut passive assist devices.
+We also experienced a bit of a weird high-frequency rubbing or vibration when lowering, which didn't seem unsafe, but is not super smooth as we would expect.

 Feeding slack to a leader with this device is certainly safe, but surprisingly easy to short rope your partner, and once locked the device is a bit unwieldy to unlock into the correct leading position again, especially if the leader is still trying to yank for rope.
-Unlike the Edelrid MegaJul or Mammut Smart 2.0, one does not need to hold the lever up to keep the device in the correct position when feeding slack, although those methods may be a bit more foolproof in the end.
-You can easily feed slack in the standard two handed method as with traditional belay devices, but when your leader needs to clip and wants an armload of slack, the best way is to yank it out, as you would with a Petzl GriGri, but applying not an ounce of grip force to the brake line with your hand, or you will lock the device up.
+Unlike other passive assist devices, one does not need to hold a lever up to keep the device in the correct position when feeding slack, although those other designs may be a bit more foolproof in the end.
+You can easily feed slack in the standard two-handed method as with traditional belay devices, but when your leader needs to clip and wants an armload of slack, you need to yank it out, but applying not an ounce of grip force to the brake line with your hand, or you will lock the device up.
 Of course, the brake line should still be running through your brake hand, and you should be ready to grip it tight if a fall happens.
 Needless to say, an extremely attentive belay is needed at all times to prevent locking the device up, and it is simply nowhere near as user-friendly as most other belay devices.

 Weight and Bulk

 On our scale, the ClickUp + weighed 3.9 ounces, not including the carabiner that comes with it.
 Since all devices need a locking carabiner, which wasn't included in their weights, we didn't feel it was fair to weigh the carabiner with this one.
-It is quite a bit larger than a standard belay device such as the Black Diamond ATC XP, but is a bit smaller than the Mammut Smart Alpine.
-It's roughly the size of a GirGri, but weighs a couple ounces less.
+It is quite a bit larger than a standard belay device, but roughly the size of a GriGri and weighs a couple of ounces less.

-This device retails for $80, around double the price of most passive assist belay devices.
-Of course, a nice locking carabiner worth around $20 is included, but this still makes it the most expensive passive assist device in this review.
+This device retails for around double the price of most passive assist belay devices.
+Of course, a nice locking carabiner is included (and must be used!), but this still makes it the most expensive passive assist device in this review.
 Since it is by no means our top recommendation, we have a hard time calling it a good value.

 The ClickUp + is an innovative passive assist braking device with a reasonably large following in Europe.
 We have literally never seen one being used in the US, although that is no reason you shouldn't try it.
 While it has some solid safety features that are certainly recommendable, we also feel that functionally it is a bit complicated and difficult to master, not to mention a bit expensive compared to competitors.